Dr. Shelli Karl

 I have always loved animals and really enjoy working with pet owners and their pets, making sure that the needs of everybody are addressed.
 I love helping people understand their pet’s medical conditions and developing a treatment plan that works for everyone.
-I also work at the Orange County Animal Shelter and do lots of surgery there.
+I also work at the Orange County Animal Shelter where I perform a great deal of surgery.

-I have 2 gorgeous and very active teenaged daughters, a husband who works in research, two spoiled dogs named Monk and Trudy, and chickens.
-My family enjoys camping, hiking, travel and boardgames.
+I have two gorgeous and very active college-aged daughters, a husband who works in research, two spoiled dogs named Ziggy and Trudy, and chickens.
+My family enjoys camping, hiking, travel, and board games.
+As an avid traveler, I have volunteered with Mission Rabies in Malawi and India.
+The organization works to stop dog to human rabies transmission by vaccinating the dog population in affected countries.
 I am also happy to talk to you in German if you want to!

 Dr. Mikaela Archambeault